TryAtSoftware/Equalizer/README.md

 - Using a custom implementation of the `IEqualizationProfileProvider` interface.

-If you have some very special case so none of the existing profile providers can deal with it, of course, feel free to write your own custom implementation of the `IEqualizationProfileProvider` interface.
+If you have some exceptional case so none of the existing profile providers can deal with it, of course, feel free to write your own custom implementation of the `IEqualizationProfileProvider` interface.

 ## Complex equalization profiles

 The equalization profiles described in this chapter should be used to setup a `complex equalization` process.
-There are some of examples of what might be referred by this term:
+There are some examples of what might be referred to by this term:

 - Equalizing values of different types
 - Equalizing values of the same type when this is not a trivial task